jacksoneyton/Kubernetes/K3S-Deploy/readme.md

-1. Snapshot your VMs!
+# Snapshot your VMs!
-1. Add certificates to your home directory
+# Add certificates to your home directory
-1. copy script to home directory and make executable
+## add SSH keys for all nodes to all nodes

-1. Run the script, grab a coffee and enjoy :) (hopefully!)
+# copy script to home directory and make executable